harrylaou/advanced-react-redux-exercise/README.md

 2. Create a promise middleware to teach store's dispatch how to understand promises.

-3. Move the api call the (fetch function) in the /containers/UsersContainer.jsx to a fetchUser action creator in /actions/users.js
+3. Move the api call in the fetch method in  /containers/UsersContainer.jsx to a fetchUser action creator in /actions/users.js

 4. Refactor the middleware so it implements a middleware chain